STORIES OF OUR FAMILIES

-Written by Jimmy Lawless
+Penned by Jimmy Lawless

 July 8, 2011

 This story was sent to me by Elizabeth Cole née Lawless, who lives in Barbados.
 It was written by her uncle Jimmy Lawless.
 Elizabeth's family and the St. Hill and Lobo family shared many family occasions, as is described in this affectionately written memoir.
 Dolly Lawless née Atkinson was Elizabeth's grandmother.
-Ivy was one of her sisters.
+Ivy was one of Dolly's sisters.
 Our families also share another connection not mentioned: Elizabeth's aunt Sylvia Boxill married my uncle Louis St. Hill, my mother's brother.
 Colin Lobo was my great-uncle, my maternal grandmother's brother.